THIS DATE IN HISTORY: July 29

 1994: The Los Angeles Kings trade left wing Luc Robitaille to the Pittsburgh Penguins for forward Rick Tocchet and a second-round pick in the 1995 NHL Draft.
 The Kings make the trade although Robitaille has scored at least 44 goals in each of his first eight NHL seasons; however, his 44 goals in 1993-94 are 19 fewer than he scores in 1992-93.
 Robitaille returns to the Kings in 1997, spends four seasons with Los Angeles, and then plays two seasons with the Red Wings before returning to the Kings again in 2003 and spending his last two NHL seasons with Los Angeles.

-2005: The New York Rangers announce the signing of goaltender Henrik Lundqvist to an entry-level contract, five years after they select him in the seventh round (No. 205) of the 2000 NHL Draft.
+2005: The New York Rangers announce the signing of goalie Henrik Lundqvist to an entry-level contract, five years after they select him in the seventh round (No. 205) of the 2000 NHL Draft.
 To the surprise of many, Lundqvist makes the Rangers at training camp a few weeks later and wins the starting job early in the 2005-06 season.
-He goes on to win 30 or more games in each of his first 11 full seasons in the NHL.
-Lundqvist becomes the first goaltender to win 400 games with the Rangers when New York defeats the Colorado Avalanche 4-2 on Feb.
+He goes on to win at least 30 games in each of his first 11 full seasons in the NHL.
+Lundqvist becomes the first goalie to win 400 games with the Rangers when New York defeats the Colorado Avalanche 4-2 on Feb.
 11, 2017.